 What’s Good About the Story

 The character of Paolina was the only storyline that had any intrigue.
 Al Wazir added little to the story and Childress character added absolutely nothing.
 Poalina has the ability to create little mechanical watch type objects called “gleams” which allow her to control the world around her.
 This was by far the most interesting concept in the story and is unfortunate it didn’t come to light until late in the story.
 As Paolina travels she has to call on this ability often with deadly affects.
+She could be called a “mechnopath” someone who can manipulate the mechanical with the mind.
+Having not read the prequel it is difficult to know what is lacking from not having read Main Spring (Jay Lakes First novel in the series).

 A literal clockwork world where the planets travel on tracks and a giant wall spans the equator also adds the the intrigue of the world.
 The rest of the world is a little boring.
 There is a clockwork man city along the wall but and a giant fish king town but too much of the world seems to be ground in mudane reality.